kmsherbertvt/VTQuantumJuliaRegistry/README.md

 Supposedly there is a way to register a project without having its environment active (e.g. directly registering a repo on github), but I couldn't get it to work.

+## When to Use

+The point of this registry is to enable a Julia environment (or package) to robustly use a package we've developed in-house.
+For example, if you create an environment and you want to use ADAPT.jl, the most robust and error-proof approach is to use this registry.

+That said, it'll probably often feel easier to just add packages by url.
+Indeed, you may well wish to do so, if you're trying to use a specific version of the code that we didn't explicitly register
+    (perhaps because you're testing something minor in a specific commit that no-one else is likely to care about once you're done).
+*Even in this case*, adding the registry above is likely to be helpful, if the package you try to add by url has its own unregistered dependencies.

+Here is a hypothetical scenario, which should give a good idea of what this local registry is good for.

+> I want to run a specific version of ADAPT, for a specific experiment.
+> So, I set up a local Julia environment for just this experiment.
+> Now I need to add the ADAPT.jl package to this environment.
+>
+> **Without the registry:**
+> I need to add the package by URL: `pkg"add https://github.com/kmsherbertvt/ADAPT.jl"`.
+> Except, I'm trying to use a specific version, so I'd better include the commit hash: `pkg"add https://github.com/kmsherbertvt/ADAPT.jl#v8v981v"`.
+> But now I get an error!
+ADAPT depends on PauliOperators, and Julia doesn't know where to find it!
+> So now I have to add PauliOperators manually: `pkg"add https://github.com/nmayhallvt/PauliOperators.jl"`.
+> Now I try to add the ADAPT url again.
+> It works.
+>
+> > NOTE: It is likely that an experiment involving ADAPT will require access to PauliOperators directly,
+> >     so this doesn't seem all that big of a deal.
+> > However, at time of writing, PauliOperators has its *own* dependency, on BlockDavidson,
+> >     which *also* needs to be added manually.
+> > And this is a big deal because BlockDavidson has *absolutely nothing* to do with ADAPT,
+> >     to the point where *most* people running ADAPT code shouldn't even need to be aware that a thing called "BlockDavidson" exists.
+> > But, if they want to run ADAPT, they have to manually add that package to their environment!]
+>
+>
+> **With the registry installed:**
+> If I were just using the the latest version of ADAPT, I could simply `pkg"add ADAPT"`.
+> But I'm after a specific version, which isn't registered.
+> So I have to add by url after all: `pkg"add https://github.com/kmsherbertvt/ADAPT.jl#v8v981v"`.
+> It works.

+Note that Julia's package manager recently got an interface change that should by all rights enable adding by url to just work.
+But it doesn't yet, and I'm tired of waiting!
+Nevertheless, I have hope this registry will not be needed in the future.

 ## Relevant Documentation
 - https://pkgdocs.julialang.org/v1/registries/
 - https://github.com/GunnarFarneback/LocalRegistry.jl

 ## Julia Environments 101